commitdev/zero-backend-go/templates/README.md

  ADD COLUMN city VARCHAR(30) AFTER street_name,
  ADD COLUMN province VARCHAR(30) AFTER city
 ```
+<%if eq (index .Params `billingEnabled`) "yes" %>
+## Billing example
+A subscription and checkout example using [Stripe](https://stripe.com), coupled with the frontend repository to provide an end-to-end checkout example for you to customize.
+We also setup a webhook and an endpoint in the backend to receive webhook when events occur.

+### Setup
+The following example content has been set up in Stripe:
+- 1 product
+- 3 prices(subscriptions) [annual, monthly, daily]
+- 1 webhook [`charge.failed`, `charge.succeeded`, `customer.created`, `subscription_schedule.created`]
+See link for available webhooks: https://stripe.com/docs/api/webhook_endpoints/create?lang=curl#create_webhook_endpoint-enabled_events

+this is setup using the script [scripts/stripe-example-setup.sh](scripts/stripe-example-setup.sh)

+### Deployment
+The deployment only requires the environment variables:
+- STRIPE_API_SECRET_KEY (created in AWS secret then deployed via Kubernetes Secret)
+- FRONTEND_HOST (used for sending user back to frontend upon checkouts)
+- BACKEND_HOST (used for redirects after checkout and webhooks)

+<% end %>
 <!-- Links -->
 [base-cronjob]: ./kubernetes/base/cronjob.yml
 [base-deployment]: ./kubernetes/base/deployment.yml